griffindavis02/capstone-frontend/README.md

 We previously used Heroku but their free tier is being removed in October (?) so my best recommendation would be to use Firebase instead.
-The frontend should not be a huge concern presently so I'll work on this myself and update documentation as needed.
+The frontend should not be a huge concern presently.